jinchenglee/CarND-Advanced-Lane-Lines/README.md

 The `left_fit/right_fit` values (shape=[1,3]) are updated for each input frame image.
 Except for the very 1st frame when left_fit/right_fit don't exist, all follow up frames can do "smarter" window search along previous frame fit curve.

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Radius of curvature of the lane and the position of the vehicle with respect to center

 The detected lane is fit to a 2nd order polynomial curve $$f(y)=Ay^2+By+C$$.